What Is Big Data? A Layperson's Guide

 Deep learning: Deep learning is a subset of machine learning based on artificial neural networks and mimics the human brain's learning process.
 Deep learning is often used in speech and text recognition and computer vision technology.

 Data warehouses: Data warehouses store massive amounts of historical data.
-The data is typically cleaned and organised and can be accessed later to be analysed.
+The data is typically cleaned and organized and can be accessed later to be analyzed.

 Hadoop: Hadoop is a software framework used to store and process vast amounts of data that can work across several clusters of computers.
 Hadoop’s capacity to be scaled easily and ability to store various types of data at once have made it the go-to platform for processing big data.